mkalten/reacTIVision/ext/portvideo/readme.txt

 PortVideo is a cross-platform framework that provides uniform access to camera devices for video processing or display.
-It comes with a SDL demo application which compiles and runs on Win32, Linux and MacOS X systems and supports many USB, Firewire and DV cameras.
-This application has been developed by Martin Kaltenbrunner [martin@tuio.org] as a part of the reacTIVision framework.
+It comes with a simple SDL demo application which compiles and runs on Windows, Linux and MacOS X systems and supports many USB, Firewire and DV cameras.
+This library has been developed by Martin Kaltenbrunner [martin@tuio.org] as a part of the reacTIVision framework.

-This Framework is still in its early stages and basically has been built out of spare parts found in other open-source projects and currently provides a reasonably working software for the task.
+The API is still in its early stages and basically has been built out of spare parts found in other open-source projects and currently provides a reasonably working software for the task.
 Its design is quite rudimentary and will therefore see some major improvements and changes in the future.

 In general there is a simple wrapper class CameraEngine and various subclasses for each platform and camera type.
 The CameraTool simply returns the chosen or first available camera, initializes it with the desired width, height and color depth.
 Once started, a new image buffer (8bit grayscale or 24bit RGB in color mode) will be returned every time you call getFrame().